 - Location: 82 Avenue des Nations - Zac Paris Nord 2, 93420 Villepinte

 - Visit the official website

-For a more comprehensive list of exhibits and shows on in Paris this month, including listings at smaller galleries around town, I recommend visiting the calendars over at Paris Art Selection and at the Paris Tourist Office.
+For a more comprehensive list of exhibits and shows on in town this month, including listings at smaller galleries around town, we recommend visiting the calendars over at Paris Art Selection and at the Paris Tourist Office.